Ivana505/catoverse-blog/README.md

 - Blog List and Blog Post
     - Blog post lists include a cat image with these details : Author's name, Title and main topic, date when the blog was posted and paw icon which shows how many "paws/likes" does each blog have.
-    - Blog post includes a blog post with text about specific topic and under the text option to like or comment the page, only for the users who are registered.
+    - Blog post includes a blog post with text about the specific topic and under the text option to like or comment the page, only for the users who are registered.

 ![Blog Post List](documents/images/blog_post_list.png)